wwwx3/KNEEDEE/README.md

 - Collected and labeled medical images
 - Coordinated with hospital doctors
 - Trained and validated the model
 - Designed system workflow and user interaction

+**Arada Subsiripaibool (Earth)**
+Co-Founder & Researcher

+- Conducted researches and Interviews
 ---

 ## Impact